merenlab/anvio/anvio/docs/artifacts/hmm-source.md

 All `DNA:CONTIG` targets will add new genes in the database for each hit.

 * **noise_cutoff_terms.txt**: A file to specify how to deal with noise.
 [See this comment](https://github.com/merenlab/anvio/issues/498#issuecomment-362115921) for more information on the contents of this file.

+### Creating anvi'o HMM sources from ad hoc PFAM accessions

+It is also possible to generate an anvi'o compatible HMMs directory for a given set of PFAM accession ids.
+For instance, the following command will result in a new directory that can be used immediately with the program %(anvi-run-hmms)s:

+{{ codestart }}
+%(anvi-script-pfam-accessions-to-hmms-directory)s --pfam-accessions-list PF00705 PF00706 \
+                                                  -O AD_HOC_HMMs
+{{ codestop }}